ros-navigation/docs.nav2.org/tutorials/docs/using_3laws_supervisor.rst

 .. note::

-   The first time you run the docker container, you may see the error below.
+   When launching Supervisor for the first time (whether inside a docker container or not), you may see the error below.
 It is indicating that the Supervisor ROS node has not been configured yet and thus cannot start.
 As we're going to configure it next, this is fine and the backend control panel is still running.
-After configuration, the docker container will need to be restarted to run the Supervisor node with the newly set configuration.
+After configuration if using Docker, the container would need to be restarted to run the Supervisor node with the newly set configuration.

    .. code-block:: bash